-For details about the parameter, see "14.1.2 Communication timeout value".
+For details about the tuning parameter, see "14.1.2 Communication timeout value" and "14.1.3 Communication protocol" in this manual.

 (5) Mounting a file system

 After the completion of the file system attribute change operation, a file system is in mounted.